SugamSagar-DS458/TheDeveloperArena-Internship-Projects/Week2-grade_calculator/README.md

 ## 🗂️ Code Structure
 The repository is organized as follows to maintain a clear file hierarchy:
 *   `README.md`: Project documentation and setup guidelines.
-*   `grade_calculator.py`: The main Python executable script containing the program logic and grading functions[cite: 1].
+*   `grade_calculator.ipynb`: The main Python executable script containing the program logic and grading functions[cite: 1].
 *   `test_cases.txt`: A text file documenting various input scenarios and their expected outputs.
 *   `screenshots/`: A directory containing visual evidence of the program running successfully.